Aqib Talib: Personal life

 On March 26, 2016, Talib married his girlfriend of over seven years, Gypsy Benitez, in a ceremony outside of Dallas, Texas.
-Teammates from the Denver Broncos and New England Patriots attended, although the Broncos defeated the Patriots in the AFC Championship less than three months prior.
+Teammates from the Denver Broncos and New England Patriots attended, although the Broncos defeated the Patriots in the AFC Championship two months prior.
 The couple have two children together.
 His son is named Jabril and is the youngest, and his daughter is named Kiara, the oldest from a previous relationship in college.

 Talib cites Michael Irvin and Deion Sanders as his favorite players as a child.

 Legal issues

 Talib had several conduct-related issues during his NFL career.
 At the NFL rookie symposium in July 2008, Talib was involved in a fistfight with fellow Buccaneers rookie Cory Boyd.
-In the early morning of June 5, 2016, Talib claimed to have been shot in the leg while outside a Dallas strip club.
-He was released from the hospital the same day.
-It was later revealed that Talib falsified the report, having actually shot himself in the leg and lied to police, and that, while intoxicated, he never was at the strip club in question.

 On August 20, 2009, Talib allegedly battered a taxi driver and he was arrested by Florida Highway Patrol and booked into the Pinellas County jail, charged with resisting arrest without violence and simple battery.

 In March 2011, police in Garland, Texas, issued a felony warrant for Talib for aggravated assault with a deadly weapon after he was accused of firing a gun at his sister's boyfriend.
 He was later released on $25,000 bond.
 Talib was indicted on the charge in May 2011.
 On June 18, 2012, the charges were dropped due to insufficient evidence and credibility concerns with the accuser.

+In the early morning of June 5, 2016, Talib claimed to have been shot in the leg while outside a Dallas strip club.
+He was released from the hospital the same day.
+It was later revealed that Talib falsified the report, having actually shot himself in the leg and lied to police, and that, while intoxicated, he never was at the strip club in question.